Gannett Is Unloved, Out Of Favor And Undervalued

 DCF Valuation

 I confirmed the margin of safety when I performed a back-of-the-envelope DCF analysis with a normalized $230m of FCF (assuming the stop being serial acquires), with 2% growth over the next five years (which is on par with inflation), before leveling off at 1% (which is below inflation).
 I then discounted this FCF back at 15%.
-I used 15% (which is very high discount rate) because there is a lot of uncertainty on weather GCI will actually stop doing its acquisition.
+I used 15% (which is very high discount rate) because there is a lot of uncertainty on whether GCI will actually stop doing its acquisition.
 This brings the DCF to ~$1.7 billion or roughly 50% upside to the current share price, plus a 6.6% dividend yield.

 Conclusion

 There are a lot of issues surrounding GCI.
 Least of all is management's inability to adequately allocate capital, opting for empire building rather than repurchasing its own shares.
-All in all I think that the negatives I mention in the article are already priced and I can see a 50% upside from current prices.
+All in all, I think that the negatives I mentioned in the article are already priced and I can see a 50% upside from current prices.

 According to tipranks.com, I am ranked top 6% of Bloggers.